Porocyonak/Open2Nord/README.md

 ### ------------------Build It Yourself--------------
 TODO cleanup, make more newbie friendly.
+1. download source and extract source
-1. pip install requests and cx_freeze
+2. pip install requests and cx_freeze
-2. modify a couple lines in setup.py so they point to your python directory
+3. modify a couple lines in setup.py so they point to your python directory
-3. run "python setup.py build" in terminal at the project directory (that has setup.py)
+4. run "python setup.py build" in terminal at the project directory (that has setup.py)
-4. move all the files in `move_to_build_directory` to the newly made build directory (same path as Open2Nord.exe)
+5. move all the files in `move_to_build_directory` to the newly made build directory (same path as Open2Nord.exe)

       4a. make sure you extract config_files.zip so a config_files folder appears in the same directory!